-This is just the start of the ways we’ve found to save money in our house.
+This is just the start of the easy ways to save money on a tight budget that we’ve used in our house.
 I think a part two might be coming.

 Those little things that you don’t think make a difference really do add up.
 Put them together and you’ll find you are saving a decent amount!

-What are some of your favorite easy ways to save money?
+What are some of your favorite easy ways to save money on a tight budget?